 While the game mechanics are still very much going wild, this second volume follows several of the classes reincarnated students through their latest trials and tribulations.
-If you missed my review of Volume 1, check it out here.

 This is going to be really hard to review because mostly telling you anything about the plot would drop us face first into spoiler territory.
 While many things can be suspected early on in this volume, it isn’t until the end of it that critical reveals are made and that kind of changes a lot of how you feel about the story.